VAT / Sales Tax Return Agent

 Escalate variance flags to tax-team reviewer For deviations exceeding plausibility thresholds, is the case routed to a qualified tax reviewer with full context (current vs baseline, top contributing transactions, posting evidence, suggested explanations)?
 Human Vendor

 Human judgement required for tax-treatment assessment - is the variance a legitimate business event (large contract, seasonal pattern, FX impact, M and A activity) or a posting error requiring correction prior to filing?
-Reviewer decision logged with rationale into procedural documentation; ISA UK 240 + AICPA AU-C 240 substantive evidence; tax-team typically Big-4 secondee or in-house tax-qualified accountant
+Reviewer decision logged with rationale into procedural documentation; ISA UK 240 and AICPA AU-C 240 substantive evidence; tax-team typically Big-4 secondee or in-house tax-qualified accountant

 Decision Record